lixixibj/DeepTVAR-data-code/README.md

-# DeepTVAR: Deep Learning for a Time-varying VAR Model (Li and Yuan, 2022)
+# DeepTVAR: Deep Learning for a Time-Varying VAR Model with Extension to Integrated VAR (Li and Yuan, 2022)
 ## Introduction
 We propose a new approach called DeepTVAR that employs deep learning methodology for vector autoregressive (VAR) modeling and prediction with time-varying parameters.
 A Long Short-Term Memory (LSTM) network is used for this purpose.
 To ensure the stability of the model, we enforce the causality condition on the autoregressive coefficients using the transformation of Ansley & Kohn (1986).